K1NGOAT/A-Portfolio-Wesbite/README.md

 # A-Portfolio-Website
 ## Description
-A responsive photography portfolio website showcasing pictures and skils.
+A responsive photography portfolio website showcasing pictures and skills.
+This project highlights my ability to create visually appealing and user-friendly websites.

 ## Features
 - Responsive design for all devices